mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 and this causes them to defer from transmitting.
 Sometimes they transmit at the same time, and the transmissions interfere and corrupt one another.

-The Wifi hosts have the MAC contention state, the Wpan hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
+The Wifi hosts have the MAC contention state, the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
 At first, ``wifiHost1`` starts transmitting, sending UDP packets.
 (Note that the MAC contention state is IDLE while the host is transmitting, as the MAC is not deferring or backing off.) ``wpanHost1`` wants to transmit, so it waits in a backoff state.
-When the Wifi host transmits its third packet, the Wpan host switches to Clear channel assessment (CCA) mode.
+When the Wifi host transmits its third packet, the WPAN host switches to Clear channel assessment (CCA) mode.
 It perceives the channel as free, so it starts transmitting. ``wifiHost1`` senses the transmission and defers from transmitting itself. ``wpanHost2`` receives the packet correctly (indicated by both physical and data link layer activity arrows showing)